 Marolyn Amick knows the isolation deaf and hard-of-hearing children sometimes feel.
-A Child Life Specialist at Palmetto Health Children's Hospital, Marolyn is hard-of-hearing and has a child who is deaf.
+A Child Life Specialist at Prisma Health Children's Hospital–Midlands, Marolyn is hard-of-hearing and has a child who is deaf.

 In 1996, she began a summer program in her home.
 Seven deaf and hard-of-hearing children came to her house each Monday, Marolyn's day off.
 People from the community embraced the idea and offered their help.

-Today, Camp Wonder Hands is a six-day, five-night camp for children ages 7-15.
+Today, Camp Wonder Hands is a six-day, five-night camp for children ages 7–15.
 Held at Camp Kinard, near Batesburg-Leesville, South Carolina, the camp is a program of Prisma Health Children's Hospital–Midlands.
-Each camper attends on a scholarship provided by Children's Hospital through private, civic and corporate donations to Palmetto Health Foundation.
+Each camper attends on a scholarship provided by the hospital through private, civic and corporate donations to Prisma Health Midlands Foundation.
 There is no cost to the family.